mbretschn/sabei/README.md

 I try to build a traineddata model for a dot matrix font with custom box data.
 The pictures only contain numbers and were taken with a Raspicam.
 I set the value for DPI to 600.
+The complete ground-truth data can be viewed [here](https://github.com/3epnm/sabei).

 Am example for a single image